popphp/docs/reference/pop_event.rst

     $events->trigger('foo');

-The valid callable strings for events are as follows:
+Similar to `services`_, the valid callable strings for events are as follows:

+1. 'someFunction'
-1. 'SomeClass'
+2. 'SomeClass'
-2. 'SomeClass->foo'
+3. 'SomeClass->foo'
-3. 'SomeClass::bar'
+4. 'SomeClass::bar'

 With events, you can also inject parameters into them as they are called, so that they may have access to any required elements or values of your application.
 For example, perhaps you need the events to have access